exitus1/Video-Scripts/node.md

 Save file

-Run your DCRD node with
+Run your Decred node with

 ```
 cd